groboclown/petronia/docs/extensions/api/core.layout.api.md

 * Public triggering allowed
 * Only instance listening permitted

-Request to change the window's visibility.
-The layout may minimize or move off screen or in some other way hide the window from sight.
-Making a window visible will restore it to the window's previous visibility setting.
-Following the successful request, the focus should be the same as before setting the visibility.
 So, a separate request focus event may be necessary.